GoogleCloudPlatform/professional-services/infrastructure/cloudconnect/README.md

 ## Prerequisites

-This document assumes one has _compute.networkAdmin_ rights in the Shared VPC host project, and AWS Credentials to run CloudFormation that manages a VPC.
+This document assumes one has _compute.networkAdmin_ rights in the GCE VPC host project, and AWS Credentials to run CloudFormation that manages a VPC.
 For the static routes, must have the list of AWS and GCP subnet cidr blocks.

 ## Steps